Joey Wendle Preview, Player Props: Marlins vs. Nationals

 Joey Wendle At The Plate

-- Wendle has picked up a hit in 45 of 80 games this year, with multiple hits 10 times.
+- Wendle has picked up a hit in 45 of 81 games this season, with multiple hits 10 times.

+- He has hit a long ball in one of 81 games, and in 0.4% of his plate appearances.

+- In 23 of 81 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.